- Arts and Design»

-How to Make a Cross Stitch in Embroidery
+Hand Embroidery: Make a Cross Stitch

 A cross stitch is a fun an easy stitch to make in embroidery.
 This stitch is so popular that it spawned an entire form of embroidery called cross stitching!
 Cross stitching is a counted-thread form of embroidery where x-shaped stitches are used to fill tiled patterns called samplers in order to form a picture.